Random Finite Set Theory and Centralized Control of Large Collaborative Swarms: Preliminaries

-The random finite set formulation of describing multi-agent states and observations can be described very similarly to Eq. \eqref{transmatrix} and \eqref{likelihoodmatrix}, but the RFS states ($X_k$) and observations ($Z_k$) are used instead.
+The random finite set formulation of describing multi-agent states and observations can be described very similarly to Eq. \eqref{transmatrix} and \eqref{likelihoodmatrix} for single agent estimation, but the RFS states ($X_k$) and observations ($Z_k$) are used instead.
 To determine the multi-agent posterior density, a multi-agent Bayes recursion is used given by

-where $\mu_s$ is a reference measure on some function $F(X)$.
-The recursion is computationally expensive due to multiple integrals, but solutions have been found for a small number of targets using sequential Monte Carlo \cite{35}.
-Fortunately, a PHD filter approximation provides computational tractability for a larger number of agents.
+where $\mu_s$ is a reference measure on a collection of all finite subsets of state space \cite{27}.
+From Eq. \eqref{RFSgenmeasure}, the integration occurs over all possible locations of agents residing in the state space as well as their number which becomes a set integral.
+The recursion thus contains uncertainty in the agent number and location brought by detection uncertainty and measurement noise, respectively.
+Measurements are not a direct function of the individual agents due to explicitly incorporating clutter into the formulation.
+Therefore, measurement to agent assignment is not explicitly required in the formulation.
+By computing the set integral about all possible number of agents and their states, the recursion can become intractable, but solutions have been found for a small number of agents using sequential Monte Carlo \cite{35}.
+Fortunately, a PHD filter approximation provides computational tractability for larger numbers of agents.